sudosays/hydra/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.

+## Default vs Interactive mode

+By default, hydra lists posts to stdout and parses arguments to perform actions.

+Interactive-mode waits for user prompts until quit.

+The TUI mode is shelved for now, in favor of focusing on end-to-end usability without getting bogged down into developing a TUI with good UX.